 AI as a driver of social and economic inequality is an inescapable question because AI will reduce the value of labor and increase the value of capital, thus driving wealth away from workers and towards owners of AI.
 How to prepare students today for the strange world of tomorrow, where labor might have no value and only those who already own wealth will retain wealth is an unsolved problem of gargantuan proportion.

-Students need to know that a strange future is approaching and to be aware of AI and neuroscience as developing technologies that can affect their futures.
+Students need to know that a strange future is approaching and to be aware of AI and neuro-technology as developing technologies that can affect their futures.
 Additionally, the uncertainty that will be sparked by these revelations should not be allowed to overpower the growing importance of particularly human pursuits such as seeking ethics, justice, and creating a more caring world.
 While intellectual labor might be, in some cases, automatable, caring relationships between families and friends can never be automated.
 Particular human relationships are not fungible and therefore AI can never replace them.
 The value of family and friends should be re-emphasized and the study of what makes good relationships should be a key part of the revision of education.